Welding and Cutting Equipment (Updated 7th June 2021)

 There seem to have been a lot of English welding equipment makers over the years, Oxford being just one of them.
-Probably best-known for their chunky oil-filled arc ('stick') welders, at some point they found time to make MIG sets as well, and this is one of them.
+Probably best-known for their chunky oil-filled arc ('stick') welders, at some point they found time to make MIG sets as well, and mine is one of them.
 Probably classed when new as a 'light industrial' unit, the MIG 120s dates from the 1980s (and apparently won a Design Council award!).
 It had lain in a mate's garage for some years in a faulty condition, having been given to said mate by his brother who couldn't fix it.
-As the brother worked for a welding hire company I suppose he thought it was probably scrap, but as I got it for free I thought it was worth a look!
+As the brother worked for a welding hire company I suppose he thought it was probably scrap, but as I got it for next to nothing I thought it was worth a look!

-In the event it just needed a couple of new relays and has proved to be a reliable piece of kit (I've probably had it 20 years).
+In the event it just needed a couple of new relays and has proven to be a reliable piece of kit (I've probably had it 20 years).
 I added a cooling fan under the main transformer (copper-wound, none of that modern aluminium rubbish here!) and, when it was pressed into service for a job at work, the boss insisted that I buy a new torch for it!
 I stripped most of the outer paintwork off and repainted it but apart from the cosmetics, it's a nice enough unit.
-I keep it supplied with CO2 in pub-sized bottles but my local 'back door' gas supplier closed down so I ended up having to open an account with BOC and now I use Argoshield (Argon/CO2 mix).
+I used to keep it supplied with CO2 in pub-sized bottles but my local 'back door' gas supplier closed down so I ended up having to open an account with BOC and now I use Argoshield (Argon/CO2 mix).
 The 120s accepts wire spools up to industrial 15Kg size, which is handy as (if you aren't aware) the larger spools work out at a lower wire cost.
-As it's a 'proper' MIG set it has a 'Euro' connector so the torch can be detached and stored when not in use (it coils up under the side panel)... but one tradeoff of the copper transformer is weight: it's a bit of a heave to get it in and out of a van!
+As it's a 'proper' MIG set it has a 'Euro' connector so the torch can be uncoupled when not in use and coiled up under the side panel.

 SMP are (or were) a supplier of welding-set test and calibration equipment.
 Based in Kidderminster, they evidently decided to move into selling welding sets as well and started advertising this unit on Ebay in mid-2005.
 So I bought one! :-D

 Why?
 Well, I've always fancied being able to make 'stuff' from aluminium, but of course welding it is a black art and requires an AC-output welder.
 I started by trying to find a used unit at local auctions, then moved on to Ebay but it seems that decent branded kit fetches top money regardless of age or condition, and of course for domestic use you usually need single-phase power, where a lot of industrial kit needs 3-phase.

 There are any number of DC-only units on the market now, especially the inverter designs which tend to be cheaper - Ebay is awash with Chinese-built inverter units, although a lot of them don't offer AC-mode.
 Once I realised I was going to have to spend a lot of money to get an AC-capable machine, I thought I may as well buy a new one, and the SMP fitted the bill.

 Close inspection reveals the 'cottage-industry' construction of the welder, but it's presentable enough.
-Interestingly, the welder bears more than a passing resemblance to the products of Portamig, which are built in York by a specialist manufacturer (Technical Arc Services) on Portamig's behalf, so I suspect that the SMP unit was built under a similar arrangement (I believe Oxford welders are now also made in York!).
+Interestingly, the welder bears more than a passing resemblance to the products of Portamig, which are built in York by a specialist manufacturer (Technical Arc Services) on Portamig's behalf, obviously the SMP unit was built under a similar arrangement (I believe 'Oxford' welders are also made in York!).

-I've sorted out the wire feed issue and a few other glitches that the Romarc had and it too seems to be working fine!
-As of February 2016 it's proven to be a useful set; with 16 output current steps, stitch- and spot-weld functions.
+I've sorted out the wire feed issue and a few other glitches that the Romarc had and it seems to be working fine!
+As of February 2016 it's proven to be a useful set; with 16 output voltage steps, stitch- and spot-weld functions.
 As to weight: I thought the Oxford 120 was heavy, but this thing needs a ramp to get it in and out of the van, and that's without a gas bottle!
-I deduce from various markings on both Romarc and Portamig units that they were made in York: the name Technical Arc Services just keeps on appearing...
+I deduce from various markings on the Romarc that it was made in York: the name Technical Arc Services just keeps on appearing...

 I picked up a couple of heavy-duty 4m MIG torches from another forum user having a workshop clearout.
 They're Parweld types I think; both have 'issues' - one's missing the liner, one has no O-rings and so on.
 One of them had a bent spring-pin connector (one of two that connects the torch trigger to the electronics).
 I tried to straighten it but it snapped, so I extracted the broken bits, measured it up and made a replacement on the lathe.
 Quite entertaining trying to drill a 1.5mm hole into a piece of brass 2mm in diameter!
 No doubt they're off-the-shelf somewhere for pennies but hey, what's the point of owning a lathe and not using it?

-Yet another Ebay find, the bandsaw is an old cast-iron monster that will probably see very little use - but which has proven to be indespensible for certain jobs (like chopping up 12mm alloy plate!).
-I bought it from a firm in Leicester that makes plastic mouldings; this was their first bandsaw, bought 'used' in 1972 and used in their toolroom till it was squeezed out by successively bigger units!
+Yet another Ebay find, the bandsaw is an old cast-iron monster that mostly sees very little use - but which has proven to be indespensible for certain jobs (like chopping up 12mm alloy plate and thick Acetal).
+I bought it from a firm in Leicester that made plastic mouldings for shop displays; this was their first bandsaw, bought 'used' in 1972 and worked in their toolroom till it was squeezed out by successively bigger units!
 It's not exactly small at 5' 6" high, with a 22" x 38" footprint.
 I had to lose a workbench just to fit it into the workshop.
-Nor is it light: although I manhandled it out of the van and into position by myself it's all cast iron - the table alone weighs 25Kg!
-The saw came fitted with a HUGE 3-phase motor which I reckoned was worth the price I paid, by itself.
-So it went back on Ebay... and sold for a whole pound.
+Nor is it light: although I manhandled it out of the van and into position by myself it's not something I'd do for fun - the table alone weighs 25Kg!
+It came with a monster 3-phase motor that I couldn't use at the time so I fitted a single-phase motor and listed the original on Ebay.
+It sold for a whole pound.
 In hindsight, not one of my most profitable deals as it was probably worth 30 times that in scrap.
 Hey ho.

-As I expected it uses now uncommon-length (108") saw blades but there are a few places that can make them up - I got the most recent ones from justbandsawblades.
-The drivetrain uses a 4-step pulley to give different blade speeds.
-The drive shaft runs in BIG bearings that have no play; once I'd cleaned all the sawdust off the machine I used the Stauffer lubricator to add grease to the bearings; also all the slideways for the upper wheel adjustment and the motor belt tension were oiled.
+As I expected it uses now uncommon-length (108") saw blades but there are a few places that can make them up - I got the current ones from justbandsawblades.
+The drivetrain uses 4-step pulleys to give different blade speeds.
+The drive shaft runs in BIG bearings provided with a Stauffer lubricator for adding grease.
 There's a chunk out of the rubber coating of the drive wheel but it doesn't seem to affect the blade's running as there's so much of it in contact at any one time (the wheels are 15" diameter).
 It looks as though the original wire guards have been supplemented over the years, with sheet alloy and plywood covers; probably to keep the sawdust down.
 No maker's marks anywhere on the unit although the lubricator was made in Leeds which suggested it is at least British; a forum contributor suggests it is a Tyzack - they were long-established saw makers who also sold 'Zyto' lathes and other tools, although it seems likely they bought-in a lot of them and put their badge on.
 I found a large 1.5hp single-phase motor that runs the saw OK; I just had to TIG-weld some mounting brackets to make it fit the sliding mounts on the bandsaw (used to tension the drive belt).
-The pulley set has a 1" bore whereas the motor spindle is 24mm, so I packed it out with some shim steel and left the grub screw slack till the running belt had pulled the pulleys into correct alignment.
+The pulley set has a 1" bore whereas the motor spindle is 24mm, so I packed it out with some shim steel and left the grub screw slack till the running belt had pulled the pulleys into line.